SEKOIA-IO/documentation/docs/xdr/features/investigate/events.md

 | Search events with this value | Opens right panel to search field in all events |
 | Copy | Copy value of the field |

-## Log table

-### Events enrichment
-Event enrichment consists of adding contextualisation data to the standardized event.
-The objective is to increase the reliability of detection and qualification.

-Two sources are used by SEKOIA.IO XDR to systematically enrich each event: [Observables](https://docs.sekoia.io/cti/features/consume/observables/) and [Assets](https://docs.sekoia.io/xdr/features/collect/assets/).

-The first source gathers all the technical artefacts, also called observables, collected by SEKOIA.IO analysts during their investigations.
-Consisting of tens of millions of objects, this database allows us to provide legitimate and/or malicious context to each event.
-For example, observables are used to geolocate public IP addresses and recognize all legitimate binaries according to Microsoft Windows.

-The second source of enrichment relies on a configuration management database (i.e. assets) to provide organization-specific context.
-The user is invited to consolidate a list of key resources such as brands, users, applications, or hardware present in the organisation.
-These assets are used continuously to contextualise events with information from the associated resources.
-This contextualisation greatly increases the effectiveness of qualification.

-For example, this enrichment allows you to identify the nature of the legitimate actions expected on an office workstation associated with a specific team in your community.

-You can enable or disable enrichment in logs by clicking on the enable/disable enrichment` in the upper right of the logs table.
-Depending on your entities, assets and other data, you’ll be able to make sense of your events more efficiently.

 ### Export the results of a search

 You can easily export the results of a search in `CSV` or `JSON` format and choose the fields you want to export.
 To do so:

 1. Click on the button `Export events` on the upper right of the logs' table
 2. Either export all fields or only a selection of fields

 When you export all fields, even the fields that don't have a value will be exported in a table.

 The export will be made to the default folder defined for downloads.
 Name of the file is optional, if not provided, the file will be named with the UUID of the job search.

 !!! note